uccross/skyhookdm-workflows/rook/README.md

 $ popper run -f workflows/radosbench.yml -s _CLIENT=<client-hostname>
 ```

-The RADOS benchmark workflow benchmarks and plots the latency and bandwidth of the RADOS object store at varying IO depths over a given period of time for R/W workloads.
+The RADOS benchmark workflow benchmarks the RADOS interface and plots the latency, bandwidth and IOPS at varying IO depths over a given period of time for Sequential and Random R/W workloads.
 Example RADOS benchmark plots are shown below.

-Each of the OSD's write throughput is also measured using the `ceph tell` tool.
+Each of the OSD's write throughput is also measured using the `ceph tell` benchmark tool.
 Both bandwidth (throughput) and IOPS is measured.
 A set of example OSD benchmark plots are shown below.

 <img src="https://user-images.githubusercontent.com/33978990/92874999-2e3e7080-f426-11ea-8d78-7e82f841cf9b.png" height="300" width="450" />